1964 United States presidential election: Assassination of President John F. Kennedy

 On November 22, 1963, President John F. Kennedy was assassinated in Dallas, Texas, and Vice President Lyndon B. Johnson became president immediately following the assassination under the presidential succession line.

-Kennedy's death shocked and saddened many Americans, while opposing candidates were put in the awkward position of running against Johnson following JFK's assassination.
+Kennedy's death triggered widespread shock and grief, while opposing candidates were put in the awkward position of running against Johnson following the assassination.

 During the national period of mourning, Republican leaders called for a political moratorium, so they would not appear to be disrespectful to Kennedy or Johnson.
 As such, little political activities were done by the candidates of either major party until January 1964, when the primary season officially began.
 At the time, most political pundits saw Kennedy's assassination as leaving the nation politically unsettled.